JiaHaoZhao05/Thumbus/README.md

 ## Description

 A simple pinball arcade simulator with [Box2D](https://box2d.org/) physics, featuring an eyeball as the ball and thumbs as flappers.
+Inspiration has been taken from "3d pinball Space Cadet".

 [Original Repository](https://github.com/JiaHaoZhao05/Thumbus)